-Although the technology was then still far from perfect, according to VFX supervisor Ronald B. Moore, it was good enough for the show’s needs.
+Although the technology was still far from perfect, according to VFX supervisor Ronald B. Moore, it was good enough for Voyager’s needs.

 The producers had been impressed by what they saw and wished to take the technology further.
-So when they came up with an alien race that was destroying the Borg, they made it clear they were ready to experiment with a CG alien.
+So when they came up with an alien race that was destroying the Borg, they were ready to experiment with a CG alien.

 Determined to take full advantage of this technology, VFX producer Dan Curry suggested that, if it was going to look really alien, the creature should have three legs.

-“We had a script for a vicious alien creature that had to be so powerful and so fearsome that it was able to chop up and destroy the Borg,” said Curry.
+“We had a script for a vicious alien creature that had to be so powerful and so fearsome that it was able to chop up and destroy the Borg,” he recalled.

 Curry did some crude sketches and worked with John Teska and Steve Burg, swapping drawings back and forth until they came up with the 8472.

-Curry’s proposal, however, was not immediately passed on to Foundation Imaging, the company which was commissioned to design the creature.
-Ron Moore explained that this was because he did not want to impose a design on the people he works with too early in the process.
+Curry’s proposal, however, was not immediately passed on to Foundation Imaging, the company which would make the CGI.
+Ron Moore explained that this was because he did not want to impose a design on the people he works with too early in the process:

-So, with plenty of room for latitude, Foundation Imaging turned to concept artist Steve Burg, a veteran of films such as The Abyss and Contact and of several earlier Foundation Imaging projects including Hypernauts.
-Indeed, Steve had designed the three-legged gloose that had stuck in Dan Curry’s mind.
-Steve Burg worked with Foundation Imaging’s owner, Ron Thornton, who passed all of Curry’s and Moore’s comments onto him.
-Steve Burg started working to some very simple guidelines.
+So, with plenty of room for latitude, Foundation Imaging turned to Burg, a veteran of films such as The Abyss and Contact, and of several earlier Foundation Imaging projects, including Hypernauts.
+Steve had designed the three-legged Gloose that had stuck in Curry’s mind.
+Burg worked with Thornton, Foundation Imaging’s owner, who passed all of Curry’s and Moore’s comments onto him.

 “The main desire,” said Burg, “was to do a creature that was definitely not a man in a suit, just to see how that would work out.
 They were still writing the script at that moment, so there was only a very brief description.”